DataBooster/PyWebApi/README.rst

     *   A MDX query transponder (https://github.com/DataBooster/PyWebApi/tree/master/Sample/UserApps/MdxReader)

-        a.
+        i.
 It forwards a MDX query (received as JSON from the HTTP client) to a specified OLAP, and then convert the query result to the specified model;
         #.  (optional) Sends the above results to a database (`DbWebApi <https://github.com/DataBooster/DbWebApi>`_) for storage or further processing;
         #.  (optional) Sends a notification about the final result or error.